omercanyy/investrack/README.md

 ### Core Architecture (Current)

 The application is a **client-side React application** that relies on Firebase for its backend-as-a-service (BaaS) capabilities.
-All business logic, calculations, and API calls currently live and run in the user's browser.
+While most business logic, calculations, and data fetching run in the user's browser, the application uses a **Firebase Function** to securely handle the Charles Schwab API authentication and token refresh flow.

-There are **no custom serverless functions** (e.g., Firebase Functions) in the current architecture.

-1.  **User Authentication**
+1.  **Schwab API Authentication**
-    Authentication is handled entirely by Firebase Authentication on the client side, managed by `AuthContext.jsx`.
-All user data in Firestore is secured via `firestore.rules`, which restrict access to data based on the user's authenticated `uid`.

-2.  **Data Flow (EODHD)**
-    `PortfolioContext.jsx` is the central state management for all portfolio data.
-    * On load, it fetches the user's `positions` from Firestore.
-    * It then calls the `getPrices` function in `src/utils/api.js` (our EODHD client) to fetch the latest market price for all tickers in the portfolio.
-    * The `VITE_EODHD_API_KEY` environment variable is used on the client to make these API calls.
+    The `schwabApi.js` client communicates with a dedicated Firebase Function (`refreshSchwabToken`) to exchange the user's authorization code for an access token and to handle subsequent token refreshes.
+This is essential for securely managing API credentials and ensuring continuous access to the Schwab API.

 3.  **Beta Calculation Architecture**
     The Beta calculation is a critical, multi-step process that bridges the client and the database:
     * **Trigger:** The user (an admin) navigates to the `AdminTools` component (currently on the `PositionsPage`).
     * **Fetch:** The user clicks "Calculate & Cache All Betas."
-This triggers a function that fetches ~3 years of daily historical data from EODHD for all tickers in the `positions` collection, plus `SPY`.
+This triggers a function that fetches data for all tickers in the `positions` collection, plus `SPY`.
     * **Process:** This large data set is passed to the `calculateBeta` utility in `src/utils/betaCalculator.js`, which performs the statistical analysis (covariance, variance) and returns a Beta value for each ticker.
     * **Cache:** The resulting Beta value is written to the `betas/{ticker}` collection in Firestore.
     * **Read:** All regular users (and the admin) consume this data.
 The `PortfolioContext` reads from the `betas` collection on load, providing the data to the Dashboard `StatCard` and `Risk Analysis` components.